Is there a Netflix curse on Australian Open tennis players? - ExBulletin

 Is there a Netflix curse on Australian Open tennis players?

-MELBOURNE, Australia (AP) Tennis is buzzing with tongue-in-cheek talk about a Netflix curse during the Australian Opendrawing a line from the streaming services’ new docuseries about the sport to the recent tough times for Season 1 protagonists.
+Tennis is abuzz with tongue-in-cheek talk of a Netflix curse at the Australian Open, drawing a line between the streaming services’ new docuseries about the sport and the recent hard times for season 1 protagonists.

 Of the 10 players who featured prominently in the five episodes released last week just before the start of play at Melbourne Park, only one remains in the singles competition heading into Saturday: Felix Auger-Aliassime, a 22-year-old from Canada.